JohanBotes/jb-SMU02-ProfessionalPortfolio/README.md

 - I WANT to view a potential employee's deployed portfolio of work samples
   - SO THAT I can review samples of their work and assess whether they're a good candidate for an open position

+# Additional Functionality added - Outside of what was requested

+- Modal linked to Resume top meny item

 # Acceptance Criteria

 GIVEN I need to sample a potential employee's previous work <br>